+- Handling routing protocols

-- Updating the routing table - Updating the Layer 3 switching database
+- Updating the routing table

+- Updating the Layer 3 switching database

-Routing Protocols The switch supports static routing.
+Routing Protocols The switch supports both static and dynamic routing.

-◆ Static routing requires routing information to be stored in the switch either manually or when a connection is set up by an application outside the switch.
+- Static routing requires routing information to be stored in the switch either manually or when a connection is set up by an application outside the switch. - Dynamic routing uses a routing protocol to exchange routing information, calculate routing tables, and respond to changes in the status or loading of the network.